williamsmithza/Plutus-fastecdsa/README.md

-# Plutus Bitcoin Brute Forcer
+# Plutus Bitcoin Brute Forcer w/ fastecdsa

-An automated Bitcoin wallet collider that brute forces random wallet addresses
+An automated Bitcoin wallet collider that brute forces random wallet addresses 50% faster!

 # Like This Project?
 Give It A Star